Technologicat/unpythonic/doc/features.md

     return "str, float"

 # Then we just call our function as usual.
-# Note all arguments participate in dispatching (i.e. in choosing which method gets called).
+# Note all arguments participate in dispatching (i.e. in choosing which multimethod gets called).
 assert zorblify(2, 3) == "int, int"
 assert zorblify("cat", 3) == "str, int"
 assert zorblify("cat", 3.14) == "str, float"